-- Plan your tour, wear the appropriate equipment, taking into account your technical skills and the weather conditions
+- Plan your trip and be properly equipped, being aware of your technical skills and of the weather conditions

-- Adapt your skiing to the snow conditions, the visibility and the crowdedness of the slope
+- Adjust your skiing to snow conditions, view, and crowding of the trail

-- Follow the track on the right, if you are in a group proceed in single file
+- Ski along the rightmost trail; if you are in a group, proceed in single file

-- In case of a fall, clear the track as soon as possible
+- In case of a fall, free the trail as soon as possible

-- Help those in difficulty.
-In case of real need and for emergencies call 112
+- Help people in need.
+In case of real necessity and for emergencies, call 112

-- Enjoy skiing, the view and the silence
+- Ski calmly, enjoy the view and the silence